 When doing a floral piece you must cut all the silk branches away from the main bush in order to be able to work with them.
 That way you have individual small branches to work into your arrangement instead of trying to shove the whole bush into the wreath.

 Add the branches in both wreaths near bottom spray area.
 Use plant wire and hot glue to stabilize and secure the silk stem to the vines.
-Next add the berries on the bottom of wreath.
+Next, add the berries on the bottom of the wreath.

 When adding the pumpkin to a wreath you need to stabilize it with a floral wood pick.

 Remove the wire from the pick and push the square end into the bottom of the pumpkin at an angle.
 Seal around the pick with hot glue to make it strong and stable.
 Add the pumpkin to the wreath and secure pick with plant wire.